day8/re-frame/docs/Flows.md

     Our flow doesn't care how it happened that a requirement was met, nor what to do next.

 For reasons that will become clear, let's write a [factory function](https://en.wikipedia.org/wiki/Factory_%28object-oriented_programming%29) for this flow.
-It builds a flow that validates our item list against the requirements:
+It builds a flow that validates our item list against any given requirements:

 <div class="cm-doc" data-cm-doc-result-format="pass-fail">
 (defn error-state-flow [{:keys [min-items max-items] :as requirements}]